This Version Posted: August 23, 2022

 Northumberland Hills Hospital (NHH) COVID-19 Clinical Assessment Centre in Cobourg (1000 DePalma Drive)

-The COVID-19 Clinical Assessment Centre also provides quick, direct access to a clinician for those with questions or moderate/worsening symptoms.
-Learn more
+- The COVID-19 Clinical Assessment Centre also provides quick, direct access to a clinician for those with questions or moderate/worsening symptoms.
+Learn more here.

 Trent Hills COVID-19 Assessment Centre in Campbellford (146 Oliver Road)

-No walk-ins at this time.
+- No walk-ins at this time (pre-scheduled appointments only).
 To book an appointment for COVID-19 test, call the local Assessment Centre directly at 705-395-1801.
-Leave a message if directed to so and someone will get back to you.
+Leave a message if directed to do so and someone will get back to you.
 Please do not go to the Assessment Centre without first calling to book an appointment.
 Please do not call Campbellford Memorial Hospital.

 Haliburton County COVID-19 Community Assessment Centre (7217 Gelert Road in Haliburton Village)

-If you are eligible for COVID-19 testing or have symptoms of COVID-19 and feel you need to see a nurse or physician (non urgently), call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press option 6 or 0 during office closures).
+- If you are eligible for COVID-19 testing or have symptoms of COVID-19 and feel you need to see a nurse or physician (non urgently), call the Haliburton County COVID-19 Community Assessment Centre at 705-457-1212 (press option 6).
 Appointments are needed (no walk-ins).
 You may be directed to allied health professionals or physicians for a virtual visit or booked for an in-person appointment.
 To keep staff and patients safe, it is important that everyone is screened before entry, so please do not attend the clinic without an appointment.

 COVID-19 Testing at Pharmacies